Spyros Pomonis

-Spyros Pomonis (Σπύρος Πομώνης; 14 February 1944 – 28 July 2020) was a Greek professional footballer who played as a forward and a later manager.
+Spyros Pomonis (Σπύρος Πομώνης; 14 February 1944 – 28 July 2020) was a Greek professional footballer who played as a forward and a manager.

 Club career

 Early years

-Pomonis since he was young played football with the children of his neighborhood, at the sandlot behind the Rizoupoli Stadium.
-In 1959 Kleanthis Maropoulos saw him there suggested that he join the infrastructure departments of AEK Athens.
-Thus, at the age of 15, little Pomonis joined the club's infrastructure departments and was a member of the youth teams of the AEK that won many Championships in the early 1960s, under the historical director Dimitris Tragos, having teammates sucha as Giorgos Karafeskos, Nikos Sevastopoulos, Stelios Konstantinidis, Giorgos Lavaridis, Stefanos Theodoridis, Lefteris Istorios, Kostas Triantafyllou, Dimitis Liakouris and Michalis Simigdalas.
+Pomonis since he was young played football with the children of his neighborhood, at the sandlot behind Rizoupoli Stadium.
+In 1959 the former footballer of AEK Athens, Kleanthis Maropoulos who saw him there suggested him to join their academies.
+Thus, the young Pomonis began his football career by joining the club's academies at the age of 15.
+He became a member of the youth teams of AEK that won many Championships in the early 1960s, under the director Dimitris Tragos, while playing alongside footballers such as Giorgos Karafeskos, Nikos Sevastopoulos, Stelios Konstantinidis, Giorgos Lavaridis, Stefanos Theodoridis, Lefteris Istorios, Kostas Triantafyllou, Dimitis Liakouris and Michalis Simigdalas.